What is access rights management?

 The JumpCloud service model recognizes that a large part of network activity now happens across the internet.
-Consider the number of employees that now work off site – agents, delivery staff, client site consultants, artisans, and operatives and add on the growth in telecommuting.
+Consider the number of employees that now work off-site, agents, delivery staff, client site consultants, artisans, and operatives and add on the growth in telecommuting.
 You can see how much of your network traffic actually takes place offsite and how often authentication and access rights are really negotiated over the internet.
 So, moving the Active Directory server to the cloud makes no difference at all to processing efficiency.

 Another unusual feature of the JumpCloud service is that it has managed to emulate Active Directory so that it can operate on Linux.
-This is really a dressed-up LDAP service, but it’s very convincing, and helps you use both Windows and Linux servers in a mixed environment, administered with one skillset.
+This is really a dressed-up LDAP service, but it’s very convincing and helps you use both Windows and Linux servers in a mixed environment, administered with one skillset.

 The JumpCloud DaaS system is well worth the time to investigate and you can use the system for free permanently to server up to 10 users.
 This is great news for startups and large organizations can use this free service to investigate the system and expand to full coverage once the trial works out well.

-Implementing access management
+Implementing access rights management

 The options on our list should give you plenty to explore.
 This guide can only give you a taste of each of these great tools, but hopefully, with just the brief descriptions, you can start to narrow down your options, making provisioning decisions a lot easier.
-All of the tools on this list are either free or offer a free trial, so you won’t waste any money trying out a few off them.
+All of the tools on this list are either free or offer a free trial, so you won’t waste any money trying out a few of them.

 Do you already have an access management system?
 Which tool did you go for?
 Have you tried any of the tools on this list?
 Leave a message in the Comments section below and share your experience with the community.